Available languages

 No Toilet/Restroom on board.
 There are no public toilets available by the departure point.

-Tickets to the Loch Ness boat cruise can be purchased from driver-guide on the day of the tour.
-Adults £21, Children £14.
-We suggest paying in cash to help speed up the process.
+Boat Cruise option: Loch Ness Boat Cruise (Adults £21, Children £14.
+We suggest paying in cash to help speed up the process)

 Total reviews and rating from Viator & Tripadvisor